kblomqvist/yasha/README.md

 ### Variable pre-processing before template rendering

-If you need to pre-process template variables before those are passed to the template, you can do that with custom parser which overwrites the default one:
+If you need to pre-process template variables before those are passed to the template, you can do that with custom parser which overwrites the default parser:

 ```python
 import yasha